Inferno265/Core/README.md

-# Core
+# Core Pack

-A programming lanugage for Sentinel Corporation
+A programming lanugage for Sentinel Corporation, Currently has core and corec

 ## Installation